 According to the Centers for Disease Control and Prevention, there is sufficient evidence to link mold exposure to upper respiratory tract symptoms, such as coughing and wheezing, in people who are otherwise healthy.
 Evidence was also found linking indoor mold exposure and respiratory illness in otherwise healthy children.

 Getting Rid of Harmful Mold

-Trying to clean up an area that has been infested with mold is tough.
+Trying to clean up an area that has been affected by mold can be overwhelming, challenging, and dangerous.
 While there are chemicals you can use to kill it, the spores are still dangerous to a building’s inhabitants even if the mold is dead.
 The only way to protect the health of everyone involved is by completely containing and removing the mold.

 But even that can be tough if you try to do it yourself.
 The trouble with mold is that not only does it make you sick, trying to remove it yourself can make things worse.
-Not only could you potentially release more harmful spores into the air while attempting to clean it up, you could also become sickened if you aren’t wearing protective clothing.
+Not only could you potentially release additional harmful spores into the air while attempting to clean it, but you also risk getting sick if you are not wearing protective clothing.

-The most safe, effective way to deal with a mold infestation is to hire professional mold remediation experts like the team at Octagon Cleaning & Restoration.
+The safest, most effective way to deal with a mold affecting an area is to hire professional mold remediation experts like the team at Octagon Cleaning & Restoration.
 As trained professionals, our technicians know the proper techniques to fully neutralize and remove mold, including:

 - Sealing off any areas with mold present so that spores can’t spread and contaminate other parts of the building.

 - Removing and safely disposing of all materials that have been infested with mold.

 - Thoroughly cleaning all areas infected with mold.

 - Identifying and fixing the issues that allowed the mold to form in the first place.